It's Time for Downtown

 Fostering local businesses and enhancing visitor attractions in the downtown core.

-The Rail Yard Market: The City’s new micro market recently launched in our downtown core.
-With four micro-units being installed at the corner of 13th and 16th Ave., the initiative provides opportunities for incubating small local businesses and building visitor attraction opportunities.
+The Rail Yard Market: The City’s micro market, which recently received The BCEDA Community Project Award, is at the corner of 13th and 16th Ave.
 The Rail Yard Market offers short-term, affordable lease rates to small and medium-sized businesses, supporting their growth and providing entrepreneurial programming.
+Learn about The Rail Yard Market.

-Funded by the Island Coastal Economic Trust (ICE-T) and the Province of British Columbia’s Rural Economic Diversification and Infrastructure Program, this project invites input from the community on its design.
-Learn more here.
+• Partners - Funded by the Island Coastal Economic Trust (ICE-T) and the Province of British Columbia’s Rural Economic Diversification and Infrastructure Program.

-Downtown Business Walks: In 2023, Mayor and City staff began conducting a series of downtown business walks in the Tyee Plaza, along Shoppers Row, and into Campbellton and Willow Point.
-Many businesses have been visited since then, providing valuable discussions on community concerns and City support.
+Downtown Business Walks: Mayor and City staff conduct regular business walks downtown in the Tyee Plaza, along Shoppers Row, and into Campbellton and Willow Point.
+Many businesses have been visited, providing valuable discussions on community concerns and City support.

 IT'S TIME FOR ADVENTURE